Composite values of shifted exponentials: Equidistribution of the discrete logarithm

 \section{Equidistribution of the discrete logarithm}

 Let $h$ be the largest integer such that $|b|$ is a perfect power of order $h$.
-Recall from Section \ref{sec:notation} that we can assume $a$ not to be a perfect power.
+Recall from Section~\ref{sec:notation} that we can assume $a$ is not a perfect power.
 Let $S\subset \mathbb{P}$ (which depends on $a$ and $b$) be a set of primes defined as

 Note that for any $p \in S$ we have $\ord_p(b) \mid \frac{p-1}{2h} = \ord_p(a)$, so the congruence $a^x \equiv b \pmod{p}$ has a solution.

 Let $\ell(p)$ be the smallest nonnegative solution to $a^x \equiv b \pmod{p}$ for $p \in S$.
 For each $m, d, r \in \mathbb{N}$, let